 Additional thoughts about parks in Rome

-Besides the above-named gardens and parks in Rome, there are numerous green areas and spots to enjoy.
-As much as the Romans loved building up Rome with monuments, villas and temples, they also enjoyed outdoor spaces.
 That concept carried on, with various popes and noble families creating and beautifying Rome’s outdoor spaces.
-Thanks to them, the city is full of beautiful gardens and parks we can all enjoy today.
+Thanks to them, the city is full of beautiful gardens and parks that we can all enjoy today.
 Next time you visit, make sure to take a break in one of the many parks in Rome and enjoy the outdoors.